PureGuard API Documentation

 Header Fingerprint Observe

-Computes a CRC32 hash of the HTTP header order.
+Computes a fingerprint of the HTTP header order.
 Real browsers send headers in a consistent, browser-specific order.
 Automated tools and proxies produce different orderings.

 TLS Fingerprint Observe